spiral/docs/docs/en/http/routing.md

 ```

 > **Note**
 > Invoking `/user/1` with different HTTP methods will call different controller methods.
-Note, you still need
+Note that you still need
 > to specify the action name.

 ### Sharing target across routes